codeparticle/rdx/README.md

 A module is a section of your total state.

-At most, it should be two levels deep, which is what RDX will generate reducers for.
+At most, it should be two levels deep, which is what RDX will create reducers for.
 If you need a submodule to be more than two levels deep, you can do that manually with helper functions, or split it into multiple modules.

 You can use a module for a subapp, for example, or a component in that app.

-By providing a prefix and the initial state of your module, you will get RDX to generate reducers, selectors, actions, and types.
+By providing a prefix and the initial state of your module, you will get RDX to create reducers, selectors, actions, and types.

 ### Creating a Module